The Sea Serpent Mystery has been one of the most enduring mysteries in human history.

 Various cultures from around the world make references to the sea-serpent.
 It has been described as a fearsome and repulsive creature by some while others have given slightly different descriptions of it.
 The sea-serpent has been mentioned in the myths of Greece, Mesopotamia, and the Hebrews.

 The source of the sea-serpents can be traced back to the Scandinavian myths and tales, at least in Europe.
-They are rumored to be swimming just under the surface of the water slowly coiling itself around ships and boats ready to pull an unsuspecting victim to his death.
+They are rumored to be swimming just under the surface of the water slowly coiling themselves around ships and boats ready to pull an unsuspecting victim to his death.

 Reported Sightings of Sea Monsters